 Figure 1 – Rule of Thirds

 The other detail that became apparent to me when making this composition was the two areas that I have outlined in red in Figure 2 blow.
 It is quite simply a triangle shape which has been formed by the top of the tree line and then reflected in the water below.
 This aspect of the composition draws the viewers eye into the image in a subtle way.
 It is detail like this that can be so important when making decisions about setting up a shot and recognising subtleties in the landscape around you.
-That’s why it is always a good idea to take you time to scan the scenery to see if you can pick out quirky characteristics that are naturally occuring in the landscape around you.
+That’s why it is always a good idea to take your time to scan the scenery to see if you can pick out quirky characteristics that are naturally occurring in the landscape around you.
 Look for reflective elements both in a literal way and also in terms of shapes and forms that may relate to one another within the field of view.

 Figure 2 – Reflective or Mirror Elements